olorton/olorton.github.io/index.md

 Another reason to get in touch is because you want me to read your blog.
 I will read it, I promise.

-If you actually want to read something, here are a few of blog post to get you started:
+If you actually want to read something, here are a few suggestions:

 - [Watching the world burn](post/2023-07-26-watching-the-world-burn.html)
 - [Thoughts on tools and learning](post/2020-05-26-thoughts-on-tools-and-learning.html)